Faeryn/Outward_LocalizationExtension/README.md

 In case you don't provide a language file for each language, you should also add a file named `default.txt` into the `lang` folder containing the name of your fallback language (which will be used for unsupported languages).
 Default is `English` if the file is missing.

-### Items
+### Items and skills
-For item localization, the key should be in the following format:
+For item and skill localization, the key should be in the following format:
 ```
 /item/[itemID]/name
 /item/[itemID]/description
 ```
-Where `[itemID]` is the ID of the item in question.
+Where `[itemID]` is the ID of the item or skill in question.
 Note that this will override the name and description specified in the SideLoader item definition.
 Example:
 ```
 /item/-1234567/name=Example Item